-- Place strawberries in a 1-qt. or two 1-pint heatproof jars.
-Bring vinegar, sugar, salt, and ⅔ cup water to a boil in a small saucepan over medium heat, stirring to dissolve sugar and salt.
+- Place 1 pound strawberries in a 1-qt. or two 1-pint heatproof jars.
+Bring 1 ½ cups vinegar, 6 Tablespoons sugar, 2 Tablespoons salt, and ⅔ cup water to a boil in a small saucepan over medium heat, stirring to dissolve sugar and salt.
 Pour over strawberries.
 Let cool; cover and chill.

 - Ready to serve in one hour but the pickling intensifies over several days.
 They're equally delicious either way.
 If appearance matters, the strawberries will start to lose their bright color after 24 hours but are still perfectly fine.

 - After the strawberries are gone, you can refill the vinegar with more strawberries for another batch.
 Also, the vinegar from the pickled strawberries can be substituted like any vinegar in a homemade salad dressing.

 - The pickled strawberries are good for any use you can think of; serve the strawberries with a good Gorgonzola/blue cheese on little multi-grain toasts or favorite crackers; in any tossed green salad for tang and color; eat just plain out of the jar!